Walter C. Lowdermilk: Education and career

 He served in World War I as an engineer and in the Belgian Relief Commission (1917–1918).
-He has been active as Flood control engineer and scientist in China and was Assistant Chief of the U.S. Soil Conservation Service, US Department of Agriculture.
+He was active as a Flood control engineer and scientist in China and was Assistant Chief of the U.S. Soil Conservation Service, US Department of Agriculture.
 He served as a President of the American Geophysical Union (1941–1944).

 Positions and style

 Lowdermilk's assumptions about soil conservation had a strong focus on cultural background.
 He was a conservationist influenced by George Perkins Marsh.

 His public speeches and popular books contained various allegation to religious and historical evidence and legends.
 Compare:

 "Thou shalt inherit the holy earth as a faithful steward conserving its resources and productivity from generation to generation.
 Thou shalt safeguard thy fields from soil erosion, thy living waters from drying up, thy forests from desolation, and protect thy hills from overgrazing by the herds, that thy descendants may have abundance forever.
 If any shall fail in this stewardship of the land, thy fruitful fields shall become sterile stony ground or wasting gullies, and thy descendants shall decrease and live in poverty or perish from off the face of the earth.

 The Eleventh Commandment written and broadcast over the radio by Dr. Lowdermilk in Jerusalem during June 1939 was dedicated to the Palestinian Jewish villages whose good stewardship of the earth inspired this idea."
 Palestine, Land of Promise (1944) is one of his books.
 One of his pamphlets, Conquest of the Land Through Seven Thousand Years, was copied in the millions.

 He was quite positive about the Italian (fascist) land reclamation projects in the Pontine Marshes in Italy, which was, in the early stages of the New Deal and before Italy–United States relations degraded, rather common for especially democratic leaning Americans.

 In 1940 he provided a rather critical review of the White Paper of 1939.
 He cited the dire fate of mostly Christian Assyrians in Iraq (compare Iraq Levies) after the British left the former mandate.
 Lowdermilk assumed, that the Jews in the then Palestine Mandate region 'would be massacred' similarly by Muslims, if left as a minority.
 Lowdermilk and his wife Inez, themselves gentiles, supported the Zionist cause and Jewish settlements in Palestine.
 He was quite optimistic about the absorptive capacity of the region for enhanced settlements.